 “Even though we have data showing that up to 25 per cent of individuals with bipolar disorder experience voices during their illness, we don't really know much about them,” says Jaworska.

-Some previous work suggests they might are not as intrusive or debilitating, or simply different in nature, as what is typically observed in people who have schizophrenia.
+Some previous work suggests they might not be as intrusive or debilitating, or simply different in nature, as what is typically observed in people who have schizophrenia.

 A better understanding of auditory hallucinations from a biological perspective would improve treatment in the future, ultimately improving the lives of people living with BD.